-5. Financial assets and financial liabilities, and revenue and loss for the year
+3. Financial assets and financial liabilities, and revenue and loss for the year

-As described in the preceding paragraphs, the manner in which information was obtained and the way in which the reconstruction of the books and records were prepared and the extent of the documents and information gathered and the reliance on available information from counter-parties on off-setting arrangements for receivables and payables, and cash transactions involved in certain China subsidiaries and with third parties, to reproduce the financial statements, the Board is aware of the limitations that are being imposed in the process and, therefore, which affect the accuracy and the reliability of the financial statements of the China subsidiaries within the Group and the consolidated financial statements of the Group.
+As fully explained in the 2017 Annual Report, the manner in which information was obtained and the way in which the reconstruction of books and records were prepared and the extent of documents and information gathered and the reliance on available information from counter-parties on off-setting arrangements for receivables and payables, and cash transactions involved in certain China subsidiaries with their third parties, to reproduce the financial statements, the Board is aware of the limitations that are being imposed in the process and, therefore, which affect the accuracy and the reliability of the financial statements of the China subsidiaries within the Group and the consolidated financial statements of the Group.